-People, they're really shocked, and the ones that know me and then others are like, "Oh, nice haircut.
+People that know me, they're really shocked, and then others are like, "Oh, nice haircut.
 Oh, nice perm."
 I said, "No, this is my chemo curls," like I would get a perm this short!

 Were there moments you had to advocate for yourself in and out of treatment?

 No. I feel like I'm having to speak up for myself now which is pretty odd.

 Just with some of the side effects that I'm experiencing.
 I don't know, it's really hard.
 I remember talking to my oncologist, great guy, he took time out in the lobby to talk to me and he answered every question that I had.
 He gets it but it just seems like because what I'm feeling with my side effects, that's really not his lane, it's now pushed over to another doctor in their lane and they don't get it.
 They don't understand my side effects and what I'm going through.
 I just don't know really what to do anymore.

 There are some people that I've noticed, mainly people at work, they say that my hair's growing back so you're fine.
 But they don't understand that I still feel a certain way or I get tired during the day or maybe I can't think clearly.
 I think it's great that the hair grows back but at the same time it's like a person forgets that you just went through a life-altering experience.